 If Thailand is on your bucket list this year, great!
 If not, add it now because you should totally spend some time on the many beautiful islands the country has come to be famous for.
-Though there are many to choose from, the following ten islands in Thailand – in no particular order – takes the cake.
+Though there are many to choose from, the following ten islands in Thailand – packed with dreamy beaches and thrilling watersports opportunities – take the cake.
 Finally, somewhere else to go besides Bangkok.

 Located off the coast of Thailand within the Krabi Province, Ko Lanta is a group of little islands, of which Ko Lanta Yai is probably the most visited.
 Filled with pristine waters and sandy white beaches perfect for soaking up the sun, snorkelling, and scuba diving, accommodation on Ko Lanta runs the gamut from basic to super swanky.